-So we are headed to Iceland in one month and I could not be more excited!
-Iceland is somewhere I’ve dreamed of visiting since I was just a little girl.
+Iceland is such a dream!
+It’s somewhere I had dreamed of visiting since I was just a little girl.
 The first time I ever flew on a plane I was nine years old.
 I was on my way to live with my grandma in Scotland.
 I remember feeling really special because, since I was a solo minor, I got to fly in first class to be within easy access to the flight attendants.
 It was such an experience for a little girl who had never been on a plane!

-Toward the end of our flight and right around sunrise, I remember leaning over to look out the window and gazing down at wild looking Iceland, and also wondering, after flying over white Greenland, why Iceland looked so green!
-So I’ve wanted to see this green island since that day!
-I’ve had plenty of layovers in Iceland since then, but I’ve never left the airport, so I am beyond excited!
+Toward the end of our flight and right around sunrise, I remember leaning over to look out the window and gazing down at wild-looking Iceland, and also wondering, after flying over white Greenland, why Iceland looked so green and Greenland looked so white?!
+So I’d wanted to see this green island since that day!

 I also read these strange and interesting facts about Iceland that made me want to go even more!

-We scored DIRT CHEAP tickets to Iceland for $135 each from San Francisco on Wow Air.
+We were lucky enough to score DIRT CHEAP tickets to Iceland for $135 each from San Francisco on Wow Air, back in the day before they went under.
 Read here about how we fly for cheap or nearly free, which is a total necessity when you’ve got a family of 6!

-We’ll be spending two weeks in Iceland exploring this amazing country.
-Since there is so much to do and see I’ve decided to make a bucket list of things to do in Iceland for myself.
+Since there is so much to see on this relatively small island, I wanted to make a bucket list of things to do in Iceland.
 With the help of my friends Travel With Meraki, Adventure Together, Sugar & Soul Co, and this amazing list for Iceland with kids, I think I’ve rounded up the perfect locations and activities for my Iceland Bucketlist!